 In addition to providing guidance for the law of indefiniteness in the context of design patents, practitioners seeking to take advantage of this ruling might proactively consider depicting their designs using multiple approaches; for example, using both two dimensional and three dimensional depictions.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Kenneth J. Davis, John L. Hemmer, or Donald Huddler in our Philadelphia office, or any of the following Morgan Lewis lawyers:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Kenneth J. Davis or John L. Hemmer in our Philadelphia office, or any of the following Morgan Lewis lawyers:

 Louis W. Beardell, Jr.